 |

 Our specimen lost its leaves on one of its main branches in autumn, well before the weather turned cold.
 After a frost arrived, the rest of the leaves dropped.
 I hoped that this was its normal leaf drop pattern, with foliage returning in spring; the little tree looked awfully lifeless and frail.
 I was even more concerned after the Texas megafreeze killed many trees and shrubs – but was happy to see signs of new growth near the top of the main leaders a few weeks later, leaving just a few inches of deadwood above it.
+The same pattern repeated in subsequent years, which means the tree hasn't gotten any taller since its first couple of years in the garden, but quickly puts out new growth in mid-spring to resume its parasol look in the garden.

 |